genomicssport/genomics-solana/README.md

 Commands:
   generate-sol
+  generate-info
+  annotate-all
   help           Print this message or the help of the given subcommand(s)

 Options:
   -h, --help     Print help